-Through collaborations with other students, teaching and hands-on experience, you'll immerse yourself in the aesthetic techniques needed to create games, as well as game production, level design, conceptual art and computer theory.
+Through collaborations with other students, excellent instruction, and hands-on experience, you'll immerse yourself in the aesthetic techniques needed to create games, as well as game production, level design, conceptual art, and computer theory.

 This deep set of proficiencies in multiple areas will increase your marketability in this fast-paced industry.
 From game programming to game writing, you'll graduate with a distinct set of skills that encompass the following:

 - Generate innovative ideas and go beyond the obvious and already defined.

 - Recognize the underlying principles guiding the relevant aesthetics of a particular genre of work, art movement, or artist.

 - Differentiate what is aesthetically successful or unsuccessful.

 - Identify and apply foundational theories and approaches that inform contemporary creative work.

 - Synthesize trends, theories, and movements in the development of new ideas.

 - Deconstruct and analyze your own work and the work of others to evaluate the technical and aesthetic quality.

 - Explain and justify the elements of one's own presented argument, creative work, or process.